Our Team

 Alexandra has previously worked for Sotheby’s, Art Partners, Art Central, Hong Kong Arts Centre, Rossi & Rossi Gallery, Salvatore Ferragamo and more.
 Her experience in Producing and Curating theatrical events and productions, has given her the ability to connect with her clients in a way that fosters a trusting and productive relationship.

 Alexandra studied Art History at University College London (UCL), specialising in eighteenth century print culture, politics of aesthetics and film.
 Upon graduation, Alexandra attended Royal Central School of Speech and Drama (RCSSD) in London, and received an MFA in Creative Producing.
-She worked for many years as a curator, patron liaison, project manager and coordinator of exhibitions and events at various companies such as the British Film Institute (BFI), Blind Summit Puppet Company, Rossi & Rossi, Leo Gallery, and the S|2 Gallery for Sotheby’s in Hong Kong, as well as producing an immersive theatre production in London.
+She worked for many years as a curator, patron liaison, project manager and coordinator of exhibitions and events at various companies such as the British Film Institute (BFI), Blind Summit Puppet Company, Rossi & Rossi (London and Hong Kong), Leo Gallery, and the S|2 Gallery for Sotheby’s in Hong Kong.
 These opportunities have given her considerable experience in building patron circles, project management, fund-raising, marketing, attributing and producing creative productions.

 In addition to exhibition and theatre production, she assisted in project managing some of Hong Kong’s leading public art exhibitions such as Anthony Gormley’s Event Horizons with the British Council in Hong Kong and The Hong Kong Sculpture Park in 2018 with Art Partners.